Shivampasvan/ReachHub/README.md

 ![men page 2](https://github.com/Shivampasvan/ReachHub/assets/112854390/1933a5fa-65fa-4282-b55c-6384489533fc)

+## GUIDE
-**GUIDE :** `If you click on add to Cart You can see the below alert and item will be added to Cart`
+`If you click on add to Cart You can see the below alert and item will be added to Cart`

 ![product added](https://github.com/Shivampasvan/ReachHub/assets/112854390/678c28ab-4f8a-41ef-be74-4bc7b9395eb4)

+## GUIDE
-**GUIDE :** `⬇️If you click on any product You can see the below page⬇️`
+`⬇️ If you click on any product You can see the below page ⬇️`

 ![single product](https://github.com/Shivampasvan/ReachHub/assets/112854390/455ba67b-892a-40c1-8323-1c8af3346837)

+## GUIDE
-**GUIDE :** `⬇️This is the Cart Page, here you can see all Products which you have added to cart⬇️` on right side there are payment details of your cart products
+`⬇️ This is the Cart Page, here you can see all Products which you have added to cart ⬇️` on right side there are payment details of your cart products